 If you haven’t already read Tamm’s book, you might not be aware that Eno has made a living all this time by running away from a day job.
 That isn’t to say he’s not a hard worker.
 As a case in point, his slow and meticulous gradus ad parnassum approach to building up soundscapes was very much at odds with collaborator David Bowie’s first-take-is-the-best-take approach (see the hilarious video below).
 He is also capable of capriciousness: For example, if his infamous Oblique Strategies cards (developed together with painter Peter Schimdt) tell Eno to erase everything and start all over again, he’ll do it.

 Eno: A Practitioner of Play

-If you’d like to read more about Eno and his playful approach to creative practice check out chapter 4 of my imminent ‘blog’ book Making Popular Music: Power and Play.
+If you’d like to read more about Eno and his playful approach to creative practice check out my forthcoming book Popular Music, Power & Play: Reframing Creative Practice.

 Heiser, M. (2021).
 Popular Music, Power and Play: Reframing Creative Practice.
 New York, NY: Bloomsbury Academic.